appfocused/appfocused.com/src/data/blog/autocomplete-typescript-react-rxjs/index.md

 - Manages mouse and keyboard input
 - Invokes a service every time user input changes
+- Renders user input
 - Renders a list of suggestions
+- Invokes a callback when suggestion is selected
+- Handles errors

-### Service
+### Suggestion Service

-- fetch relevant suggestions from a server when user entered more than 2 characters
+- fetches relevant suggestions from a server when user entered more than 2 characters
-- return responses in correct order and always show suggestions from the most recent response
+- returns responses in correct order and always show suggestions from the most recent query
-- wait for user to stop typing (500ms pause) to fire an API call
+- waits for user to stop typing (500ms pause) to fire an API call
-- transform response to be consumed by our component
+- transforms the shape of response to be consumed by our component

 ## Implementation

 ### Create starter app